 According to the GIA, red must be the dominant hue for corundum to be considered a ruby.
 When you look at the stone, you must see more pure red than you do any other color.

 GIA labs have master stones to help graders.
 Despite this, the dominant hue is often subject to personal interpretation.
 In fact, two equally competent graders might call the same stone “orangish-red ruby” or a “reddish orange sapphire.”

 How Chromium Impacts Ruby and Sapphire Color

-The most difficult stones to access are the ones that have a mid-range amount of chromium where the color falls in between red and pink.
+The most difficult stones to grade are the ones that have a mid-range amount of chromium.
+The color undoubtedly falls in between red and pink.

 Other colors and undertones are produced by trace elements like iron, titanium, and vanadium.

 The most valuable ruby color is known as pigeon’s blood.

 - It is a pure form of red with no discernible undertones.

 - Burmese rubies are generally pigeon blood red and are considered high quality.

 Not all pink sapphires are difficult to grade because some shades of pink are quite different than most rubies.